-VISITORS PARKING (Faculty, Staff & Students are NOT visitors) Visitors to SMU should be given parking guidance by person or organization inviting them to campus.
+VISITOR PARKING (Faculty, Staff & Students are NOT visitors)

+Visitors to SMU should be given parking guidance by person or organization inviting them to campus.

 - 1. Visitors and guests of the University may park in metered spaces on campus.
-The Binkley and Moody Parking Centers also offer self-pay and park options. - 2.
+The Binkley, Moody and Hillcrest Parking Centers also offer self-pay and park options. - 2.
 Visitors parking in the Moody Parking Center will be required to pay a flat-rate fee of \$10.00.
 The one-time \$10.00 fee is good for the entire day or purchase a permit online for \$10.00 a day.
 The pay station is located at the SMU Blvd Entrance and will accept major credit cards only.
 Visitors must display the receipt of payment on the dashboard to avoid citation. - 3.
 Visitors parking in the Binkley Parking Center will be required to pay a flat-rate fee of \$10.00 or purchase a permit online for \$10.00.
-There is no overnight parking for visitors in the Binkley Parking Center without prior arrangements with the Parking and ID Card Services Office (a permit will be issued instead of the daily rate coupon).
-Parking and ID Card Services accepts cash or check only for non-SMU affiliates.
+ParkMobile App based prepayment is available.
+There is no overnight parking for visitors in the Binkley Parking Center without prior arrangements with the Parking and ID Card Services Office (a permit will be issued).
+Parking and ID Card Services accepts credit cards or check only for non-SMU affiliates.
 Faculty, staff, or students are NOT considered visitors and may not park in visitor's parking spaces on Level 2 of the Binkley garage at any time. - 4.
+Visitor parking in Hillcrest Parking Center is at an hourly rate of \$3.00 in visitor spaces on level two.
+ParkMobile App based prepayment is available. - 5.
 Visitors can only park on campus during normal hours of operation (7:00 am 12 midnight).
 If a vehicle needs to be left overnight or frequent visits are made to campus, call the Parking and ID Card Services Office at 214-768-7275 or email parking@smu.edu for instructions.
-A permit can be purchased online at https://smu.edu/parkingservices or in the office. - 5.
+A permit can be purchased online at https://smu.edu/parkingservices. - 6.
 While faculty, staff, and students are not considered visitors, they may park in any metered parking space anywhere on campus, provided they have paid the associated fee.
-However, faculty, staff, or students may not park in visitor's parking spaces on Level 2 of the Binkley Parking Center at any time. - 6.
+However, faculty, staff, or students may not park in visitor's parking spaces on Level 2 of the Binkley Parking Center or Hillcrest Parking Center at any time. - 7.
 Students are responsible for the actions of their guests on campus and should advise them as to the areas in which they are allowed to park.
-Guests should be directed to Parking and ID Card Services. - 7.
+Guests should be directed to Parking and ID Card Services. - 8.
 SMU is not responsible for any damage that may occur to vehicles parked on campus.
-Students are not allowed to use visitor parking on Level 2 of the Binkley Parking Center. - 8.
+Students are not allowed to use visitor parking on Level 2 of the Binkley Parking Center. - 9.
 The Mustang Parking Center is for resident permit holders only.